chirathlv/zblock/README.md

 zblock is a private testnet developed for ZBank to explore potentials of blockchain technology.
 This tesnet allow for offline development while no real money involved which enabling the freedom to experiment.

 To setup this testnet, following tools has been used.
-Stable release of the tools can be downloaded [here](https://geth.ethereum.org/downloads/) or else this repo has everything setup so you don't need to download and setup
+Stable release of the tools can be downloaded [here](https://geth.ethereum.org/downloads/) or else this repo has everything setup so you don't need to download and setup.

     1. Puppeth to generate gensis block